 The boat ride is a chapter apart.
 The boat departs and returns to the port at certain times and if you do a complete trip (the 12€ one), you can come back the time you want.
 We departed at 11am and got back at 3pm, but we dropped at Kedros, where we had lunch.
 Both rides were accompanied by traditional Greek music.

 When you get to Livadi, there’s no pier.
-So, people on the beach come help the newcomers doing a straight queue to make their bags get to the sand dry.
+So, people on the beach come help the newcomers doing a straight queue from the boat to the shore to make their bags get to the sand dry and safe.
 Then you come down the boat into the water.
 When you are at Livadi, it’s your time to help people get off the boat and bring their stuff safe and dry to the sand.

 Kalotaritissa is in the extreme North part of Donousa.
 It’s supposedly less windy than the South part but when we were there, it wasn’t like this.
-Kalotarittisa has a few houses, a small church and a tavern: Mitsos.
+Kalotarittisa has a few houses, a small church and a tavern called Mitsos.

 Kalotaritissa has three beaches.
-All of them are mostly pebble-beach with rocks under the water, not so soft-sand as the other ones.
+All of them are mostly pebbled beaches with rocks under the water, not so soft-sand as the other ones.
 So, it’s better if you wear swimming sandals, as we did.

 We spent our day in Kalotaritissa.
 Besides sunbathing and eating very well at Mitsos tavern, we walked around to the most extreme part of the island just to have even more breathtaking views.
 There you see an uninhabited islet called Skilonisi and a lighthouse.